Eason010212/LLM-AES-AER/README.md

 # LLM-AES-AER
 The code repository for "Automated Essay Scoring and Revising Based on Open-Source Large Language Models"
 ## Introduction
 This repository contains the code for the paper "Automated Essay Scoring and Revising Based on Open-Source Large Language Models".
-The code is based on the [transformers](4.18.0) library and [tensorflow](2.0.0) library.
+The code is based on the transformers 4.18.0 library and tensorflow 2.0.0 library.
 ## File Structure
 ### src/baseline-*.ipynb
 The baseline models for AES.